tc39/proposal-async-await/README.md

     await [Lexical goal InputElementRegExp]   AssignmentExpression
 ```

-### await*
+### await* and parallelism

 In generators, both `yield` and `yield*` can be used.
-In async functions, only `await` is allowed.  `await*` does not directly have a useful meaning.
-It could be considered to treat `await*` as Promise.all.
+In async functions, only `await` is allowed.
+The direct analogoue of `yeild*` does not make sense in async functions because it would need to repeatedly await the inner operation, but does not knwo what value to pass into each await (for `yield*`, it just passes in undefined because iterators do not accept incoming values).

+It has been suggested that the sytnax could be reused for a different semantics - sugar for Promise.all.
 This would accept an value that is an array or Promises, and would (asynchronously) return an array of values returned by the promises.
-This is slightly inconsistent from a typing perspective though.
+This is expected to be one of the most common Promise-related oprerations that would not yet have syntax sugar after the core of this proposal is available.

 ### Awaiting Non-Promise